Quick Summary

 Step 5: If needed, integrate with external services for functionalities like email sending, payment processing, or third-party APIs.
 You can also use Laravel packages or libraries to simplify integration and manage API calls.

 Step 6: Write unit tests for individual functionalities and integration tests for modules.
-And use the popular PHP testing frameworks like PHPUnit, along with the best Laravel testing best practices.
+And use the popular frameworks like PHPUnit, along with the best Laravel testing best practices.

 Remember, implementing business logic is an iterative process.
 So make sure you gather user feedback and improve the CRM continuously.

 If you’re looking for a more hands-on approach, consider checking out existing open-source CRM projects built on Laravel.
-These include Krayin, Cordial, etc., for learning from their code and functionalities.
-And you can consult with a professional Laravel development agency.
+And you can consult with a professional Laravel development agency for the best results.

 Building a CRM with Laravel might seem like a daunting task.
 But with careful planning, dedication, and the right resources, you can transform your customer relationships for the better.